Local Equivalence Problem in Hidden Markov Model: Conditionally independent case

 we have

 which implies that

 Hence, $T$ is a permutation on ${\cal X}$, which yields the desired statement. $\Box$\end{proof}

-Although we introduce independent-type ${\cal Y}$-valued transition matrices, it is not so trivial to clarify whether a given ${\cal Y}$-valued transition matrix is equivalent to an independent-type ${\cal Y}$-valued transition matrix.
+Although we introduce independent-type ${\cal Y}$-indexed transition matrices, it is not so trivial to clarify whether a given ${\cal Y}$-indexed transition matrix is equivalent to an independent-type ${\cal Y}$-indexed transition matrix.
 The following lemma answers this question.